Becoming a General Election candidate

 We need more Green councillors in Oxfordshire

-Could you follow in the footsteps of our Green Party councillors in Oxford, and stand for election?
+Could you follow in the footsteps of our Green Party councillors, and stand for election?
 You could improve the quality of our councils by representing the people and views that the governing parties ignore.

 Or you could help organise events and campaigns in your ward.
 Could you get local people to come out and join the campaign?

-In May 2020 there will be elections for 2 councillors in each of the new Oxford City wards, and 1/3 of the counclllors in Cherwell and West Oxfordshire district councils.
-Then in 2021 there will be elections to Oxfordshire County Council right across the county.
+In May 2023 there will be all out elections in South Oxfordshire and the Vale of White Horse, and 1/3 of the wards in Cherwell and West Oxfordshire district councils.
+Then in May 2024 Oxford City goes to the polls.

-We will arrange meet a Green councillors sessions, where you can find out what Green city, town and parish councillors do and how they got elected.
+From time to time we arrange meet a Green councillors sessions, where you can find out what Green county, district, town and parish councillors do and how they got elected.
+Check our events page.
+Here is a recording of one.

 What you need to do to stand as a candidate

-Do you want to win, or just to stand?
-If you just want to give people in your area a chance to vote Green, rather than being forced to vote for another party, you just need to get your name on the ballot paper.
+Do you want to get elected as a councillor, or just stand?
+If you just want to give people in your area a chance to vote Green, rather than being forced to vote for another party, you just need to get on the ballot paper and on our web site.
 On the other hand, if you want to help people as an elected councillor, you need to run a serious campaign as a candidate in a target seat.

 Non-target candidates

 There are places where we cannot win in the next election.
 It takes time to grow the Green Party in a ward until there are enough local supporters to run a campaign to win.
-In those areas we need a candidate to stand, while a ward organiser can run a few events and campaigns on local issues until the Green Party and the candidate are better known.
+In those areas we need a candidate to stand, so that residents can vote Green.
+You don't need to campaign.
+If you would like to campaign, you can help a target candidate or stand as a development candidate.

 All you have to do as a non-target candidate is:

 - Get nominated.
-You need to get 10 voters in your ward to sign a form saying they think you should be allowed to stand.
+You need to get 2 voters in your ward to sign a form saying they think you should be allowed to stand.
 They don't need to vote for you, or be Green supporters.
 They can be friends, family, or just neighbours.
+You have to sign nomination forms in March and and other forms in May.
+The local Green Party agent can help you with the forms and signatures.

 - Supply a photograph suitable for the web site.